KULeuven-COSIC/ZeroTouch/MATLAB/Measurements/README.md

 - **Inside**: This folder contains the measurements obtained from simulations with transmitters located inside the apartment.
 - **Outside**: This folder contains the measurements obtained from simulations with transmitters positioned outside the apartment.
+- **Plotting Data**: Includes `.mat` files required to generate specific plots presented in the paper.

 These measurement files are utilised as input for the MATLAB implementation and analysis.